World War II in Albania: Nationalist resistance

 The Balli Kombëtar were also active in Kosovo and Macedonia.
 Their forces were mainly centered in Mitrovica, Drenica, and Tetovo.
-However it was noted that the Balli Kombëtar in these regions were more aggressive than the Ballists of Albania.
+However the Balli Kombëtar in these regions were more aggressive than the Ballists of Albania.

 With the Germans driven out by the Yugoslav Partisans, and the Albanian communists claiming victory in Albania, Yugoslav leader Josip Broz Tito ordered the collection of weapons in Kosovo and the arrest of prominent Albanians.
 This was not well received among Albanians.
-Combined with the passions felt about Kosovo, inflamed an insurrection.
+Combined with the passions felt about Kosovo, it inflamed an insurrection.
 On 2 December 1944, Ballists from the Drenica region attacked the Trepča mining complex and other targets.
 Similarly in Kičevo, Gostivar and Tetovo, the remaining Ballists tried to remain in control of the region after the Yugoslav Partisans announced victory.
 The insurrection was later crushed and Ballist leaders were either imprisoned, exiled or killed due to their co-operation with the Nazis.
 Ballists were also active in Montenegro and Sandžak fighting the Chetniks in the area.